 • KOP 9: KOP 9 is located on Old Highway at the intersection with the terminal road for Route 203, 0.15 mile southeast of the proposed site.
-Simulations for KOP 9 show that the proposed MP-I Replacement plant would be only partially visible through existing vegetation, as shown on Figure 25.
+Simulations for KOP 9 show that the proposed MP-I Replacement plant would be only partially visible through existing vegetation, as shown on Figure 29.
 The structural massing would be choppy and irregular, similar to the surrounding vegetation.
 The short, choppy but perpendicular and regular lines would moderately contrast with the vegetation's diagonal lines.
 The facility would be painted the same approved color, a darker green called Geothermal Green, as the existing plants.
-The proposed plant would blend with the existing plants and the vegetation.
-The massing, lines, color and texture would be very similar to the existing structure to the north.
+The proposed plant would blend with the existing structure to the north.
 Because the new structure would replace the structure to the north, the visitor's views would not change to a great degree.
 Although there is high viewer sensitivity in this area, the change in views would be small enough so as to not alter the viewer's perception of the area.
 Therefore, the visual impact would be less than significant and no mitigation measures would be required.